Have you checked out your executive job search competition?

 Here are the latest trends in executive resume writing – with tips on incorporating them for a successful job search:

 For example, it’s common to shorten your resume considerably when applying to a Board seat.
-A Board resume typically contains a snapshot of leadership experience, education, executive accomplishments, and affiliations.
+A Board resume typically contains a snapshot of leadership experience, education, executive accomplishments, Board and leadership advisory skills, growth contributions, and prestigious affiliations.

-No one has time to read more than 3 pages of your accomplishments.
-If you struggle to condense your achievements, rework your career into “sound bites” that capture the actions you took and the end results, similar to these examples:
+No one has time to read 4+ pages of your accomplishments!
+If you struggle to condense your resume, rework your career history into “sound bites” that capture the actions you took and the end results, similar to these examples:

 Delivered 42% annual profits – focusing manufacturing on top 8 product lines and rationalizing underperforming products.